 After arthroscopy, it is normal to experience some discomfort.
-You should have received a prescription from the nursing staff at the hospital.
-Please fill the prescription and use the medication regularly as directed for the first twenty-four hours and then as needed after the first day.
-For minor discomfort, Tylenol may be used instead of the prescription medication.
+A pain medication prescription was sent to your pharmacy.
+Please use the medication regularly as directed for the first twenty-four hours and then as needed after the first day.
+Tylenol (Acetaminophen) may be used with or instead of the prescription medication.